Benefits and Debt Guide

 Talk to your creditors

-Seek debt advice
+Seek free debt advice

 Check your benefits entitlement

-The DWP also won't inform you if you're missing out on extra benefits, so it's important to check your benefits entitlement regularly or if your situation changes.
+The DWP won't inform you if you're missing out on extra benefits, so it's important to check your benefits entitlement regularly or every time your situation changes.

 Enter a debt solution